Energy-superconvergent Explicit Runge--Kutta Time Discretizations: Linear examples

 In our simulations, we set $b=0$, $\rho=1$, and $\delta = 5$.
 The computational domain is $x\in[-20,20]$ and $t\in[0,T]$.
 We let $\Delta t=\Delta x$.
 The initial condition is $u(x,0)=exp(-x^2)$ and $u_t(x,0)=0$.
 Similar to previous studies \cite{coclite2020numerical,liu2024iterated}, a periodic boundary condition is implemented to approximate the original problem of an infinitely long bar.
-The simulation run until $T=5$ so that it stops before the solution reaches the boundaries.
+The simulations run until $T=5$ so that they stop before the solution reaches the boundaries.
 The exact solution is given by \cite{weckner2005effect}:

 The solutions at two time snapshots using the seven-stage method RK(7,4,11) are shown in Figure \ref{fig:sol_PD}.
 Results on convergence rates are presented in Table \ref{tab:PD}.
 All methods provide fourth-order accurate solutions, but the accuracy improves with larger $s$ due to better energy accuracy.
+Figure \ref{fig:long_sol_err_PD} shows the time history of the solution $L_2$ error norms for the SV method and four 4th-order RK methods with varying orders of energy accuracy.
+The simulations were run for an extended duration, up to $t=10$.
+The fourth-order RK method with a higher energy order consistently yields smaller solution errors than both the SV method and the RK methods with lower energy orders.

-A comparison of computational cost is illustrated in Table \ref{tab:PDcpu}, where the seven-stage method RK(7,4,11) demonstrates greater efficiency than the four-stage RK(4,4,5).
-The RK(7,4,11) method achieves a smaller error with half the mesh size and runs more than four times faster than RK(4,4,5).
-Additionally, the total energy of the RK(7,4,11) solution reaches machine precision at the final time when $N_x=800$.
-The solution to peridynamic equations involves the evaluation of an integral every iteration, so doubling the mesh significantly increases the computational cost in terms of both memory and CPU run time.
+Table \ref{tab:PDcpu} compares the computational performance of four fourth-order RK methods required to achieve a target energy accuracy of $|\epsilon_E| < 5 \times 10^{-10}$.
+As the number of stages in the RK method increases, the computational efficiency regarding energy accuracy improves dramatically.
+Specifically, the seven-stage method RK(7,4,11) permits a 24 times reduction in the number of spatial nodes ($N_x$) and a 46 times reduction in time steps ($N_t$) compared to the four-stage RK(4,4,5) method.
+This reduces runtime by a factor of more than 2,400.